BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/ecosystem.md

 ## SCIDE

 The [SuperCollider (SC)](https://supercollider.github.io/) Integrated Development Environment (IDE) is a Qt-based cross-platform application.
-Code can be executed in a notebook-like manner, that is, interactively using the REPL (Read–eval–print loop).
+Code can be executed in a notebook-like manner, that is, interactively using the REPL (Read–Eval–Print Loop).

 ```{figure} ../../figs/ecosystem/ide.png
 ---